Eeeeelias/jellyfin-scripts/README.md

 ## Scripts
 - `jellyfin_music.py` - A script that creates a random playlist based on what you have listened to recently.
 It encourages finding new music.
+- `jellyfin_based_shutdown.py` - A script that lets you shut down your jellyfin server based on the current activity.
+It will shutdown after the the current episode has finished and notify all users.

 These scripts can be run as a cronjob, based on your needs.